ppanturat/financial-dashboard/README.md

 Track holdings and see P&L.

-**Creating a portfolio.** Open the sidebar and create a new portfolio folder.
+**Creating a portfolio:** Open the sidebar and create a new portfolio folder.
 Multiple portfolios are supported — for example, one for long-term holdings and one for shorter-term trades.

-**Adding holdings.** Click "Add Holding" inside a portfolio.
+**Adding holdings:** Click "Add Holding" inside a portfolio.
 Enter the ticker, the number of shares or units held, and the price paid.
 The app fetches the current live price automatically and calculates the gain or loss.

-**Importing from Market View.** A watchlist built in Market View can be imported directly into a new portfolio folder.
+**Importing from Market View:** A watchlist built in Market View can be imported directly into a new portfolio folder.
 The tickers are pre-populated with zero amounts to be filled in with actual positions.

-**Charts and breakdowns.** The portfolio view shows:
+**Charts and breakdowns:** The portfolio view shows:
 - An allocation pie chart showing how concentrated the portfolio is
 - A simulated growth chart showing how portfolio value has moved over a selected time range (1D, 1W, 1M, 3M, 1Y)
 - Per-holding P&L and the overall total at the top

-**Currency.** Values can be displayed in USD or THB.
+**Currency:** Values can be displayed in USD or THB.
 The conversion rate is fetched live.

-**Privacy.** Each portfolio folder can be set to public or private.
+**Privacy:** Each portfolio folder can be set to public or private.
 Public portfolios are visible to approved followers on the Social tab.

 ---